Charles Martin Smith

-Charles Martin Smith (born October 30, 1953) is an American actor, writer, and director of film and television, based in British Columbia.
-He is known for his roles in American Graffiti (1973), The Buddy Holly Story (1978), Never Cry Wolf (1983), Starman (1984), The Untouchables (1987), Deep Cover (1992), And the Band Played On (1993), Speechless (1994) and Deep Impact (1998).
+Charles Martin Smith (born October 30, 1953) is an American actor, director and writer based in British Columbia, Canada.

+His breakout role was as Terry "The Toad" Fields in George Lucas' film American Graffiti (1973), which he reprised for its sequel More American Graffiti (1979).
+He subsequently had notable roles in The Spikes Gang (1974), The Buddy Holly Story (1978), Starman (1984), The Untouchables (1987), Deep Cover (1992), And the Band Played On (1993), Speechless (1994) and Deep Impact (1998).
+After starring in the 1983 film Never Cry Wolf, a biopic of Canadian environmentalist Farley Mowat, Smith moved to British Columbia, where he has since resided.

-As a director, he is further known for the films The Snow Walker (2003), Stone of Destiny (2008), Dolphin Tale (2011), Dolphin Tale 2 (2014) and A Dog's Way Home (2019).
-His directorial work has earned him much acclaim, with BAFTA Scotland, Genie nominations, and numerous Leo Award nominations.
+Smith made his directorial debut with the comedy horror film Trick or Treat (1986).
+His subsequent films include Air Bud (1997), Dolphin Tale (2011), Dolphin Tale 2 (2014) and A Dog's Way Home (2019).
+He received Genie Award nominations for Best Director and Best Screenplay for The Snow Walker (2003), and BAFTA Scotland Award for Best Feature Film for Stone of Destiny (2008).
+He has also been nominated for seven Leo Awards.

 Biography

 Early life

 Smith was born in Van Nuys, California.
-His father, Frank Smith, was a film cartoonist and animator, while his uncle Paul J. Smith was an animator as well as a director for the Walter Lantz Studios.
+His father, Frank Smith, was a film cartoonist and animator, while his uncle Paul Smith was an animator as well as a director for the Walter Lantz Studios.
 Smith spent three years of his youth in Paris, where his father managed the English-language branch of a French animation studio.
 He received his high school diploma from Grover Cleveland High School in Reseda, California.
-He attended California State University, Northridge and was awarded a B.A. in Theatre.
+He attended California State University, Northridge where he earned a B.A. in Theatre.